apnadkarni/blt/doc/tabset.rst

   *Option* and *value* are described below.

-  **-activebackground** *bgName*
-    Sets the default active background color for tabs.
-A tab is active when the mouse is positioned over it or set by the **activate** operation.  *BgName** may be a color name or the name of a background object created by the **blt::background** command.
-Individual tabs may override this option by setting the tab's **-activebackground** option.

-  **-activeforeground** *colorName* Sets the default active foreground
-    color for tabs.
-A tab is active when the mouse is positioned over it or set by the **activate** operation.
-Individual tabs may override this option by setting the tab's **-activeforeground** option.

-  **-activeperforationbackground** *bgName*
-    Sets the default active background color for perforations.
-A perforation is active when the mouse is positioned over the perforation on the selected tab or by setting the **perforation activate** operation.  *BgName** may be a color name or the name of a background object created by the **blt::background** command.
-Individual tabs may override this option by setting the tab's **-activeperforationbackground** option.

-  **-activeperforationforeground** *colorName*
-    Sets the default active foreground color for perforations.
-A perforation is active when the mouse is positioned over the perforation on the selected tab or by setting the **perforation activate** operation.
-Individual tabs may override this option by setting the tab's **-activeperforationforeground** option.

   **-activeperforationrelief** *reliefName*
     Specifies the 3-D effect for a perforation when it is active.
     *ReliefName* specifies how the perforation should appear relative to